dujanhung/sicalyme/README.md

 <ul>
  <li>
-  sicalyme wiki in Fandom is closed by Fandom staff
+  sicalyme wiki in Fandom is closed by Fandom staff.
  </li>
 </ul>